Porsil/lab-boss/README.md

 <summary>Header</summary>

-### Logo

 - A custom logo was created for the site.
-It was created by me by using Micrsoft Word to add the app name to this hexagon from [Freepik](https://www.freepik.com/free-vector/polygonal-hexagon-logo_1112748.htm#page=2&query=hexagon&position=31&from_view=search&track=sph).
+It was created by me by using Microsoft Word to add the app name to this hexagon from [Freepik](https://www.freepik.com/free-vector/polygonal-hexagon-logo_1112748.htm#page=2&query=hexagon&position=31&from_view=search&track=sph).
 The background was then removed from the image using [Photoroom](https://www.photoroom.com/background-remover/).
 - The logo is positioned in the top left of the header on all site pages, and serves as a link back to the home page.

 ![Logo](readme_assets/logo.png)

-### Navigation Bar

 - The navigation bar is visible on all site pages and provides easy links to other areas of the site.
 - When a link is hovered over the text colour changes to provide a visual cue to the user.